terraform-ibm-modules/terraform-ibm-base-ocp-vpc/README.md

 ### Before you begin

 - Ensure that you have an up-to-date version of [curl](https://curl.se/docs/manpage.html).
+- Ensure that you have an up-to-date version of [tar](https://www.gnu.org/software/tar/).
 - [OPTIONAL] Ensure that you have an up-to-date version of the [jq](https://jqlang.github.io/jq).
 - [OPTIONAL] Ensure that you have an up-to-date version of the [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).